smarty/changelog/cloud/us-zipcode-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.10.2 - 2022-06-06

+CHANGES:

+- Compiled using Go v1.18.3.
+- Upgrade to latest dependencies.

+BUG FIXES:

+- Local install no longer gives startup error if `config.json` is not present.

 ## 5.10.0 - 2022-05-31

+CHANGES:

 - Reduce memory requirements.
 - Upgrade to latest dependencies.

 ## 5.9.14 - 2022-05-19

+CHANGES:

 - Updated internal memory management.
 - For local installations, updated CLI flag descriptions.

 ## 5.9.12 - 2022-04-01

+CHANGES:

 - Compiled using Go v1.17.8.
 - Internal restructuring of small bits of code.